visualizevalue/opepen-contracts/README.md

 - We can fit 32 sets in one storage slot.
 - We batch store the token ID -> set in 500 groups of 32.

-The Opepen Archive has to be able to register custom renderers per set, or a custom metadata URI (e.g. to permanently store individual sets on IPFS).
+TheOpepenArchive.sol has to be able to register custom renderers per set, or a custom metadata URI (e.g. to permanently store individual sets on IPFS).

+The OpepenMetadataRenderer.sol implements the necessary interfaces to make it work as a drop in replacement for the Zora renderer.
+It queries `TheOpepenArchive.sol` for individual token metadata URIs.

 ## Working with Hardhat